 Aird & Berlis has significant experience advising gaming sector businesses.
 Representative matters our lawyers have acted on or are presently engaged in include:

-- Advising Sports Entertainment Acquisition Corp. in respect of its merger with Super Group to create a global gaming company to be listed on the New York Stock Exchange.
+- Advising Sports Entertainment Acquisition Corp. in respect of its merger with Super Group to create a global online gaming company to be listed on the New York Stock Exchange.

 - Advising Apollo Global Management, Inc. and its funds group in connection with the acquisition of Great Canadian Gaming Corporation.